Data Warehouse Design

 Warehouse design questions are scenario-based.
 Interviewers describe a business and expect you to model it on the spot.

 Design the warehouse for a ride-sharing company.
-The CEO wants to see driver earnings, rider activity, and trip metrics.

-A critical dashboard takes 45 seconds to load.
-It joins five tables with 2 billion rows of transaction data.
+A critical dashboard takes 45 seconds.
+It joins five tables with 2B rows.
 How do you fix it?

-Pre-aggregate into a periodic snapshot fact table at the grain the dashboard needs.
+Pre-aggregate into a periodic snapshot fact at the grain the dashboard needs.
 Create materialized views or dbt incremental models.
 Add proper clustering or sort keys.
 Consider a semantic layer for caching.
-Investigate if the grain is too fine for the dashboard requirements and if the joins can be eliminated by denormalizing.
+Investigate if the grain is too fine for the dashboard requirements and if joins can be eliminated by denormalizing.

-Interview Questions with Guidance
+Interview questions with guidance

 Explain the difference between Kimball and Inmon approaches.